 - If the hard disk drive or solid-state drive is not defective, and only the keyboard bezel assembly needs a replacement: - 1.
 Replace the keyboard bezel assembly. - 2.
 After you replace the keyboard bezel assembly, start the computer and run the Sensor Replacement Utility program by clicking Start → All Programs → X-Rite → Sensor Replacement Utility. - 3.
-If you do not have access to the hard disk drive or solid-state drive, provide the customer with information on how to run the Sensor Replacement Utility.

-• If both the hard disk drive or solid-state drive and the keyboard bezel assembly need replacements:

-- Before you replace the keyboard bezel assembly, back up the color sensor calibration profile ECCM2SensorData.dat to an external device.
+If you do not have access to the hard disk drive or solid-state drive, provide the customer with information on how to run the Sensor Replacement Utility. - If both the hard disk drive or solid-state drive and the keyboard bezel assembly need replacements: - 1.
+Before you replace the keyboard bezel assembly, back up the color sensor calibration profile ECCM2SensorData. dat to an external device.
 This calibration profile is generated after you use the color sensor for the first time.
-To locate the DAT file, click This PC → Documents → X-Rite. - 2.
+To locate the DAT file, do the following: - For Windows 7: Go to C:\ProgramData\X-Rite\ECCM-2. - For Windows 10: Click This PC → Documents → X-Rite. - 2.
 If you are unable to back up the color sensor calibration profile, and if no problem was reported with the color sensor, follow the steps at the end of this topic to remove the color sensor from the original keyboard bezel assembly, and install the color sensor to the new keyboard bezel assembly. - 3.
 Replace the hard disk drive.
-See "1030 Storage drive" on page 66.
+See "1030 Storage drive" on page 68.
 Then reload the operating system. - 4.
-If the Sensor Replacement Utility program cannot be launched successfully, restore the backed up color sensor calibration profile ECCM2SensorData.dat to the following places: click This PC → Documents → X-Rite. - 5.
+If the Sensor Replacement Utility program cannot be launched successfully, restore the backed up color sensor calibration profile ECCM2SensorData.dat to the following places: - For Windows 7: Go to C:\ProgramData\X-Rite\ECCM-2. - For Windows 10: Click This PC → Documents → X-Rite. - 5.
 If you did not back up the calibration profile and the customer does not have a backup of their image, you will also need to replace the LCD panel even if the LCD panel is not broken.
-See "2040 LCD panel, LCD cable, and hinge assembly" on page 98. - 6.
+See "2030 LCD panel, hinge assembly, and LCD cable" on page 102. - 6.
 Run the Sensor Replacement Utility program again and follow the instructions on the screen to perform the initial color calibration, or provide instructions to the customer to run this utility. - 7.
 When the initial calibration completes, a dialog box is displayed.
 Click OK to exit the Sensor Replacement Utility program.